Medical expert of the article

 - Benign sensory form of the elderly.

-B. Genetically deterministic forms.
+B. Genetically determined forms.

-- Hereditary polyneuropathies are mainly sensory type.
+- Hereditary polyneuropathies, predominantly sensory type.

 - Congenital insensitivity to pain.